maovidal/MQTT_RedLion_Crimson/README.md

 Please note that currently this is considered in alpha stage, so future versions can lead disruptive changes to implementations based on this version.

 Important limitations:
+- It does not implement QoS other than 0
 - It does not support User/Password, Will, Clean Session
 - It does not provide error info on Connection neither the Session Present flag